0Kelv/fuel-square-number/README.md

 # A simple test contract for the Fuel operating system
+## Fuel contracts are written in Fuels own domain-specific language called Sway.

-### The function square_number simply calculates the square of a given number.
+Regarding the only functionality of the contract, the function square_number simply calculates the square of a given number.